sealprotocol/CLMM-CORE/readme.md

 ```bash
 sui client publish --gas-budget 100000000
 ```
 Once published, the Sui CLI will return the package ID of your deployed contract.
-You can then start interacting with the AMM module using this package ID.
+You can then start interacting with the CLMM module using this package ID.

 ### ✍️ License
 MIT License © SealProtocol